springload/draftjs_exporter/README.rst

 draftjs_exporter 🐍
 ===================

-    Library to convert the Facebook Draft.js editor’s raw ContentState to HTML.
+    Python library to convert the Facebook Draft.js editor’s raw ContentState to HTML.

-This is a work in progress.
-It is intended to be integrated into `Wagtail CMS`_.
+It is intended to be used with `Draftail`_ and integrated into `Wagtail CMS`_.

 Usage
 -----